jameshanlon/cheese/cheese/pages/2018-02-18-beis-response.md

 build and retrofit, and lack of customer satisfaction.
 We can offer many examples of these barriers reducing effectiveness of outcomes in Bristol:

-- **Experience from C.H.E.E.S.E thermal imaging surveys.** Surveys have frequently identified examples of poor workmanship such as:
+- **Experience from C.H.E.E.S.E. thermal imaging surveys.** Surveys have frequently identified examples of poor workmanship such as:

-	* Faulty PVC double-glazed window installation with draughts round the outside of the window frame and in the window itself, because of faulty adjustment of catches, hinges and failure to seal the frame to the brickwork.
+- Faulty PVC double-glazed window installation with draughts round the outside of the window frame and in the window itself, because of faulty adjustment of catches, hinges and failure to seal the frame to the brickwork.

-  * Gaps in cavity wall insulation.
+- Gaps in cavity wall insulation.

-  * Incomplete and insufficient loft insulation.
+- Incomplete and insufficient loft insulation.

-  * Lack of insulation on central heating pipes under floors and in garages.
+- Lack of insulation on central heating pipes under floors and in garages.

-	* Use of “dot and dab” fixture of internal SWI (see our analysis in Qu.1), promoting damp and mould growth.
+- Use of “dot and dab” fixture of internal SWI (see our analysis in Qu.1), promoting damp and mould growth.

-	* A survey of a flat in a 2 year-old block on the Whapping Wharf development found wall insulation to be missing.
+- A survey of a flat in a 2 year-old block on the Whapping Wharf development found wall insulation to be missing.
 The development has won awards and features as having “a high level of finish and specification”.
 The householder is now submitting thermal images to the developer in the hope of redress.

-	* Together with Brian Harper we have identified a very poor practice, common to many large- scale house builders, where dot-and-dab plastering has been adopted as a de-skilling and therefore lower cost method.
+- Together with Brian Harper we have identified a very poor practice, common to many large- scale house builders, where dot-and-dab plastering has been adopted as a de-skilling and therefore lower cost method.
 Carried out correctly, the plaster-board should be sealed at the top and bottom.
 In order